HILMR/HILMR.github.io/data/metadata_EN.md

 #### Title
 Bachelor's Thesis
 #### Detail
-- An active brightness equalization algorithm was developed for low-light environments using a combination of multiscale Gaussian filtering, distributed fill-light modeling, and gamma correction techniques.
+- An active <b>brightness equalization algorithm</b> was developed for low-light environments using a combination of multiscale Gaussian filtering, distributed fill-light modeling, and gamma correction techniques.
-- A repair algorithm was designed to address point cloud data in narrow blind spots through the utilization of spatial texture features.
+- A <b>repair algorithm</b> was designed to address <b>point cloud data in narrow blind spots</b> through the utilization of spatial texture features.
-- A robust algorithm for estimating the end effector pose of a robot was established, which fuses visual odometry, encoders, and MARG sensors using a fuzzy adaptive EKF based on a differential motion model.
+- A robust algorithm for <b>estimating the end effector pose</b> of a robot was established, which fuses <b>visual odometry</b>, encoders, and MARG sensors using a <b>fuzzy adaptive EKF</b> based on a differential motion model.
-- A multi-level reconstruction method for scenes was designed based on the OctoMap framework, which achieves real-time reconstruction of large-scale dynamic scenes while preserving essential details.
+- A <b>multi-level reconstruction</b> method for scenes was designed based on the <b>OctoMap</b> framework, which achieves real-time reconstruction of large-scale dynamic scenes while preserving essential details.
+#### ImageH
+- project3-1.gif
+- project3-2.gif